zed-industries/docs/README.md

 ### Set up your key bindings

-You can access the default keybinding set using the Zed > Preferences > Open Default Key Bindings menu item.
+You can access the default key binding set using the `Zed > Settings > Open Default Key Bindings` menu item.
 Use `CMD + K`,`CMD + S` to open your custom keymap to add your own key bindings.
 See Key Bindings for more info.,